bevyengine/bevy-website/release-content/0.15/migration-guides/15320_Retained_Rendering.md

     }
 }
 ```
 An extract query in the render world queries for entities and components in the main world.
 Here `entity` is a main world entity and `get_or_spawn(main_world_entity).insert(...)` potentially inserts components on the wrong entity.
-Remember, there is no longer a one-to-one correspondance between the main and render world entities.
+Remember, there is no longer a one-to-one correspondence between the main and render world entities.
 Moreover `get_or_spawn` has been deprecated.

 In 0.15, you should use `RenderEntity` in place of `Entity` to get the correct entity in the render world.
 For entities to have a `RenderEntity` they need to be synced first.
 This can be done either via `WorldSyncPlugin` or adding the `SyncToRenderWorld` to the main world entity.